 Melanoma Working Groups

-The development of brain metastases is one of the deadliest complications of advanced melanoma.
-Both targeted therapies and immunotherapies are less effective against brain metastases than melanomas that grow at other organ sites.
-CoE members are providing national leadership in melanoma brain metastasis research and have innovative new clinical trials open for patients with both brain metastases and leptomeningeal melanoma metastases.
+The development of brain metastases and leptomeningeal metastases (LMD) are two of the deadliest complications of advanced melanoma.
+Both targeted therapies and immunotherapies are less effective against brain metastases and LMD than melanomas that grow at other organ sites.
+CoE members in conjunction with the Department of Neuro-Oncology at Moffitt Cancer Center are providing national leadership in melanoma brain metastasis/LMD research and have innovative new clinical trials open for patients with both brain metastases and leptomeningeal melanoma metastases.
 In February of 2018, the CoE hosted the second Melanoma Research Foundation Brain Metastases Workshop in Tampa.
 This meeting gathered over 40 experts from around the U.S. to discuss the latest basic and clinical research on melanoma brain metastases.
 A number of key recommendations were made and led to the development of a white paper that was published in 2019.
 The brain metastasis working group (Drs.
-Forsyth, Liu, Duckett, Abate-Daga, Rix, Chen, Karreth, Macaulay, Smalley, Kanetsky) meets monthly and is addressing some of the key questions that face the field including; how do melanoma cells metastasize to the brain and do we need to develop specific therapies for melanoma brain metastases?
-Funding for the brain metastasis work is provide by the National Cancer Institute, the Department of Defense and the State of Florida.
+Forsyth, Duckett, Vogelbaum, Rodriguez, Czerniecki, Macaulay, Pina, Smalley) meets monthly and is addressing some of the key questions that face the field including; how do melanoma cells metastasize to the brain and do we need to develop specific therapies for melanoma brain metastases?
+The brain metastasis/LMD group has received funding from the National Cancer Institute, the Department of Defense and the State of Florida.
+Current funding for this group comes from the National Cancer Institute.
+Several key publications have already emerged from this group including the first-ever characterization of the microenvironment of leptomeningeal metastases and a study defining the immune landscape of brain metastases and leptomeningeal metastases.

 Uveal melanoma is the most common cancer of the eye.
-It is somewhat unique from skin melanoma in having a very low mutational burden and a near total resistance to both targeted therapy and immunotherapy.
+It is somewhat unique from skin melanoma in having a very low mutational burden and a near-total resistance to both targeted therapy and immunotherapy.
 The CoE has two active groups working on uveal melanoma.
-The first is led by Drs.
-David Morse and Nikhil Khushalani and is focused on the development of new radiochemicals to target metastatic uveal melanoma.
-This is funded by a three-year grant from the Melanoma Research Alliance and by an SBIR grant from the NIH.
-The second group focuses upon epigenetic deregulation in uveal melanoma and constitutes a multi-institutional collaboration between Moffitt (Drs.
-Smalley/Karreth), University of Miami (Dr. Bill Harbour) and the University of Florida (Dr. Jonathan Licht).
-This work is funded by a Bankhead-Coley award from the State of Florida.
+The first, led by Drs.
+David Morse and Nikhil Khushalani, is focused on the development of new radiochemicals to target metastatic uveal melanoma.
+This work was funded by the Melanoma Research Alliance and by an SBIR grant from the NIH.
+The second group focuses on epigenetic deregulation in uveal melanoma and constitutes a multi-institutional collaboration between Moffitt (Drs.
+Smalley/Karreth), UT Southwestern (Dr. Bill Harbour) and the University of Florida (Dr. Jonathan Licht).
+This work was funded by a Bankhead-Coley award from the State of Florida and is currently funded by a multi-PI R01 from the National Cancer Institute.
+A new clinical trial in patients with advanced uveal melanoma has already been developed from this work and is led by Dr. Ahmad Tarhini.